 You can also access the lake’s southern shore.
 The nearest larger city is Fort Portal.
 You can get there by bus from Kampala.
 From Fort Portal, you can catch a minibus toward the lake.

-This large, shallow lake located in Northern Uganda is part of the African Great Lakes system but is not considered to be a great lake.
+Located in Northern Uganda, this large, shallow lake is part of the Great Rift Valley but is not considered to be a great lake.
 Lake Kyoga is fed by the Victoria Nile.
-Water flows in from Lake Victoria then flows out to Lake Albert.
-Lake Kyoga reaches a maximum depth of just 5.7 meters.
-Much of the area surrounding the lake is swampy wetlands covered in papyrus.
+Water flows in from Lake Victoria and then flows out to Lake Albert.

 Things to do at Lake Kyoga